evankiely/OpynSpecimen/README.md

 #### Translator
 - Translator.loadDF(path)
-  - A generic function to load and return a pandas dataframe by passing in the path to a .csv
+  - A generic function to load and return a pandas Dataframe by passing in the path to a .csv
   - **path**: The path to the file that is to be read in
 - Translator.getDiffReport(filePaths=None, fileNames=None, directComp=False, openOnFinish=False)
   - A generic function that compares two JSON files and creates a folder containing the two compared documents and the diff file itself